GovardhanPadmanabhan/Face-Mask-Detection-Tool/README.md

 This project trains a model to classify images of single people into ones with face-masks and ones without.
 Additionaly, if people do not wear masks properly, those images are also classified as people without masks.

-The model was also evaluated, and it's loss and accuracy were recorded.
+The model was also evaluated, and its loss and accuracy were recorded.